OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 That method replaces each ``GufeTokenizable`` by a ``dict`` with a single key, ``':gufe-key:'``, mapping to the ``GufeKey`` of the object.
 Of course, you'll also need to do the same for all inner ``GufeTokenizables``; to get a list of all of them, use :func:`.get_all_gufe_objs` on the outermost ``obj``.

+While you can implement this yourself, you can also use ``obj.to_keyed_chain()``.
+This handles iteration of the chain to and ensuring that all dependencies can be stored to disk.
+If you choose to do this, it is important to note that when reloading from the disk, you can't use ``obj.from_keyed_chain()`` because it requires that objects are already sorted from least-dependent to most-dependent.
+This cannot be guranteed when reading from disk.

 ..
 TODO: add a tutorial for this in the tutorials section?